-The Department of Transportation has a guidebook for firefighters, police, and industry workers on how to protect themselves and the public from hazardous materials.
-The guide is indexed by proper shipping name and hazardous materials identification number.
+The U.S. Department of Transportation has a guidebook for firefighters, police and industry workers on how to protect themselves and the public from hazardous materials.
+The guide is indexed by proper shipping name and each hazardous material's identification number.
 Emergency personnel look for these things on the shipping paper.
-That is why it is vital that the proper shipping name, identification number, label, and placards are correct.
+That is why it is vital that the proper shipping name, identification number, label and placards are correct.

-9.7.2 - Crashes/Incidents
+9.7.2 - Crashes and other incidents